kyleingraham/potcake/README.md

 - Hold a regex pattern for values they match against
 - Understand how to convert string values to the path converter's return type

-### TypedURLRouter
+#### potcake.http.router.Router
-typed-router provides `TypedURLRouter` which is a vibe.d router that understands Django's URL path expression scheme.
+Potcake provides `Router` which is a vibe.d router that understands Django's URL path expression scheme.
 Paths are parsed at compile-time using built-in or user-provided path converters.
 Built-in path converters match [Django's built-in set](https://docs.djangoproject.com/en/dev/topics/http/urls/#path-converters).
 User-specified path converters must first be defined as structs with the following properties: